Integrate DX NetOps Spectrum

 Before you start your integration with DX NetOps Spectrum, ensure that you meet the version requirements that are described in the compatibility matrix.

-From CA Spectrum v10.1.2, the SNMP Gateway probe and SBGW / Southbound gateway are no longer recommended for alarm synchronization from UIM to DX NetOps Spectrum.
+From the CA Spectrum v10.1.2 release on, the SNMP Gateway probe and SBGW / Southbound gateway are no longer recommended for alarm synchronization from UIM to DX NetOps Spectrum.
 We recommend using the Spectrum Gateway (spectrumgtw) probe for alarm synchronization.

 We also recommend that you go through the CA Spectrum-CA UIM Integration using spectrumgtw probe - FACT SHEET to understand the changes to the integration whether you are new to this integration or an existing user.

 *From CA UIM 8.47 onwards, you no longer have to deploy nisapi separately.
 The wasp probe which is a core component in UIM contains the nisapi_service_host probe functionality.
 By default, the nisapi package is deployed in wasp as part of the UIM installation or upgrade.

 In previous releases of UIM, the nisapi_service_host package was deployed to the service_host probe.
 As of CA UIM release 8.47, the service_host probe was deprecated and its functionality was moved to the wasp probe.
 This change has the following implications for your DX NetOps Spectrum integration: